Decidability of polynomial equations over function fields in positive characteristic: Preliminaries on definability

-By the Chinese Remainder Theorem we have that $\mc D = \frac{L[X]}{(P(X))} \cong \prod_{i=1}^g \frac{L[X]}{(Q_i(X))}$ as $L$-algebras, from which the desired statement follows. \end{proof} Finally, consider a finite language $\La$ (i.e.~with a finite symbol set).
+The positive-existential $\Lar(K)$-definability of $S \cap L^n$ in $L$ then follows via the usual quantifier-free interpretation of the finite-dimensional algebra $\mc D$ (as $\Lar(K)$-structure) in $L$ (as $\Lar(K)$-structure), and the fact that there exists a natural number $k$ such that every nilpotent element $a \in \mc{D}$ satisfies $a^k = 0$ (so for $a, b \in \mc{D}$ we have $\overline{a} = \overline{b}$ in $\mc{D}^{\red}$ if and only if $(a-b)^k = 0$ in $\mc{D}$). \end{proof} Finally, consider a finite language $\La$ (i.e.~with a finite symbol set).
 We can naturally enumerate the set of positive-existential $\La$-sentences.
 Hence, given an $\La$-structure $R$, we can ask whether the \emph{positive-existential theory of $R$ is decidable}, i.e.~whether there can be an algorithm which takes as input a positive-existential $\La$-sentence $\varphi$ and outputs YES if $R \models \varphi$ and NO otherwise.
 See \cite{HMLElementsOfRecursion,HMLDecidableTheories} for background on (un)decidable theories.

 When $K$ is a field and $R$ either a finitely generated subring or a finitely generated subfield of $K$, say with generators $r_1, \ldots, r_n$, then every positive-existential $\Lar(R)$-sentence can be effectively transformed into an equivalent (with respect to the validity in $K$) positive-existential $\Lar(\{ r_1, \ldots, r_n \})$-sentence, by replacing constant symbols from $R$ by polynomial (respectively rational) expressions in $r_1, \ldots, r_n$, and possibly clearing denominators afterwards.
 We say that the \emph{positive-existential $\Lar(R)$-theory of $K$ is decidable} if the positive-existential $\Lar(\{ r_1, \ldots, r_n \})$-theory of $K$ is decidable, in the sense explained in the previous paragraph.
 As alluded to in the Introduction, this does in fact not depend on the choice of generators for $R$ (see \cite[Section 2]{Handbook-CompRingsFields}).
 Furthermore, it corresponds precisely to what was called decidability of $\Th_{\exists}(K, R)$ in the Introduction: indeed, given a positive-existential $\Lar(R)$-sentence $\varphi$, one can effectively find a polynomial defined over $R$ with the property that $K \models \varphi$ if and only if the polynomial has a zero over $K$ (see for example \cite[Remark 3.4]{DDF}).